Unleash/unleash/README.md

 ## Client implementations

-We have offical SDK's for Java, Node.js, Go, Ruby and Python.
+We have official SDK's for Java, Node.js, Go, Ruby and Python.
 And we will be happy to add implementations in other languages written by you!
 These libraries makes it very easy to use Unleash in you application.

-Official client SDKs:
+Official client SDK's:

 - [unleash/unleash-client-java](https://github.com/unleash/unleash-client-java)
 - [unleash/unleash-client-node](https://github.com/unleash/unleash-client-node)